MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-auto-attendant.md

 And finally, if your company has a slogan, think twice about including it in the script at all.
 Chances are your callers have heard it before if they're calling you.
 If you do include it, put it somewhere it brings the Auto Attendant experience to a close, like when transferring to an individual's desk line or voicemail.
 Never make up a slogan just to include it in a voicemail script.

-With all that in mind, proceed to [Configure Cloud Auto Attendant](configure-cloud-auto-attendant.md)
+With all that in mind, when you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to [Configure Cloud Auto Attendant](configure-cloud-auto-attendant.md).

 ## See Also